 Climate Change and Circulation Shifts

-Atmospheric circulation is the planetary system that organizes heat and moisture, creating the rich diversity of regional climates we see on Earth.
+In summary, atmospheric circulation is the planetary system that organizes heat and moisture, creating the rich diversity of regional climates observed on Earth.
 From the perpetual humidity of the equatorial ITCZ to the stark aridity of the subtropical deserts and the stormy variability of the mid-latitudes, every climate zone is a direct product of this global conveyor belt.
-The Hadley, Ferrel, and Polar cells, guided by the Coriolis Effect and punctuated by jet streams, form the foundational machinery of our planet's weather and climate, providing the essential framework for understanding our dynamic and changing world.
+The Hadley, Ferrel, and Polar cells, guided by the Coriolis Effect and punctuated by jet streams, compose the foundational machinery of our planet's weather and climate.
+Understanding this complex system provides critical context for interpreting current climate variability and anticipating future changes in our dynamic world.